strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/graphql.md

 };
 ```

-In Strapi v4, policies applied to a resolver are explicitly defined (see [GraphQL policies documentation](/developer-docs/latest/plugins/graphql.md#policies)) and applied through the GraphQL extension service:
+In Strapi v4, policies applied to a resolver are explicitly defined in a `resolversConfig` object (see [GraphQL policies documentation](/developer-docs/latest/plugins/graphql.md#policies)) and applied through the GraphQL extension service.
+The Strapi v3 code example above should be replaced by the following code in Strapi v4:

 ```jsx
 // path: ./src/index.js